Chris DeWolfe: Early life and education

 DeWolfe is a native of Portland, Oregon, and went to Lincoln High School.
-DeWolfe graduated BA from the University of Washington in 1988, then completed an MBA at the USC Marshall School of Business in 1997.
+DeWolfe graduated with a B.A. from the University of Washington in 1988, then completed an MBA at the USC Marshall School of Business in 1997.
 He was honored by the school as Alumni Entrepreneur of the Year in 2006.

 Career

 Myspace

 DeWolfe conceived Myspace while taking a course titled "The Impact of Tech on Media and Entertainment" during the final year of his MBA program.
 In the final project for his class, DeWolfe created "Sitegeist", which had elements of Citysearch and Match.com mixed with instant messaging.
 DeWolfe got an "A" on his project and used it as inspiration in creating Myspace.
 He co-founded Myspace in 2003.

 DeWolfe was involved with the sale of Myspace to News Corporation in 2005 for US$580 million, and remained as its chief executive officer (CEO) until March 2009, at which point Myspace was larger than its competitor, Facebook.
 During DeWolfe's tenure, Myspace grew to attract over 135 million worldwide visitors a month.
 On April 22, 2009, News Corporation announced that DeWolfe would step down as CEO to become a strategic adviser and serve on the board of Myspace China.
 Former Facebook executive Owen Van Natta replaced him.